MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot.md

 ## Benefits of Windows Autopilot

-Traditionally, IT pros spend a lot of time building and customizing images that will later be deployed to devices.
+Traditionally, IT pros spend significant time building and customizing images that will later be deployed to devices.
 Windows Autopilot introduces a new approach.

 From the user's perspective, it only takes a few simple operations to make their device ready to use.